lazyexpert/lazysocket/README.md

 # socket-event

-## Scratch of the documentation
+This library is the cover around the "ws" module.
+Providing some comfort in the common use.
+It is client server communication mean using WebSocket protocol.
+Advantages of this type of communication are obvious, but still, before this library, it was a little messy using websockets.

+# About
 WebSoket technology is awesome.
 But it comes a little hard to start using it.
 Also you have some problems building big apps with websockets.
-So, this module, I hope, will make this issues easier.
-And more people will start using websockets in their projects.

-I am trying to use pretty same concepts adding a little new features.
-And sure one great difference is that this at low level works with websokets.

-So, briefly:
 We still have imitation of methods (get, post, put, delete), added new one "notify".
 The connection goes with websockets and we have ability to set callback on front and handler on back.
 Also added one method "notify".
 It should serve to send any kind of notifications between front and end.
 You can build client => server event system on top of this "notify" method.

 Actually all these methods work identically.
-The idea of separating them is to make code better.
+The idea of separating them is to make code better and cleaner.
 The logic you build around them is your deal.

-### Dependencies:

-- npm module [ws] (https://www.npmjs.com/package/ws) at backend

 ### Usage: